-Cur rent dir ecto rs
+Non-Executive Chairman

-Luk Hiuming Non-Executive Chairman Hua Dongyi Executive Director of Mining
+Executive Director of Mining

-Michael Fry Chief Financial Officer/Company Secretary
+Acting Chief Financial Officer / Company Secretary

-Current executives
+Alternate Director

-Chris Yu Exploration and Mine Manager
+Exploration and Mine Manager

+-

 2. BOARD OVERSIGHT OF REMUNERATION

 The Board is responsible for the remuneration arrangements of directors and executives.
 Based on the Board's present composition and size, as well as the importance of remuneration decisions, the Board considers this will provide effective governance of these matters.